Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Tried to debug my algorithm but I couldn't.
 It passes all the tests on my computer, even stress tests, but it didn't a specific test during submission.
 I may try it later, but for now I have to move on in the course.

 **Thoughts:** Same than yesterday, but a little better.
 Feeling a little bit sad for not being able to fix my code, but ok overall since I did it all on my own and it worked well on my machine at least.

+### Day 43: June 6, 2020 (Terminal & Binary search trees)

+**Today's Progress**: I've being learning about shells, terminals, consoles, terminal emulators and so on.
+[This](https://www.hanselman.com/blog/WhatsTheDifferenceBetweenAConsoleATerminalAndAShell.aspx) nice article help me get many things clear.
+I get some practice with JSON files and how a schema in VS Code can help with autocompletion and some other features.

+In my course I started with binary search trees.
+The implementation seems simple.
+I only have to learn how to apply rotations to keep the tree balance and maintain the running time logarithmic.

+**Thoughts:** An ok day.
+I haven't worked out, but I did some pretty stuff while playing with Windows Terminal. :)